 David Warden provides our monthly book review, and this month he reviews

 At Humanistically Speaking we feel that book ownership brings two universal truths with it.
-The first is that each book is personal to the individual, and the second follows on from the first, in that, if someone is daft enough, or worse opinionated enough, to list their 'best books', then it's near certain that there will be some form of response.
+The first is that each book is personal to the individual, and the second follows on from the first, in that, if someone is daft enough, or worse, opinionated enough, to list their 'best books', then it's near certain that there will be some form of response.
+Below is this month's selection of titles.

 Why Evolution is True